The Bankrate promise

-First things first: I want you to get copies of all your credit reports and both your FICO score and VantageScore on each report.
-You can get the reports for free at AnnualCreditReport.com.
-You may have to pay for your scores unless one of your credit card companies offers it for free.
+You can get reports from all three credit bureaus for free at AnnualCreditReport.com.
+You may have to pay for your scores unless one of your credit card companies or your bank offers access to your credit score for free.

-Here’s why I want you to get this information: Every month millions and millions of pieces of data arrive at the credit bureaus to be posted.
+Here’s why it’s important to get this information: Every month millions and millions of pieces of data arrive at the credit bureaus to be posted.
 Most are right on the money, but some could use help finding the right home.
-A misspelled name, a mixed-up account in the lenders’ records, a “junior” that should have been “senior” suffix and more can get someone else’s data on your report.
+Anything from misspelled name to a mixed-up account in the lenders’ records, a “junior” that should have been a “senior” suffix and more can get someone else’s data on your report.

-By getting all three reports you’ll be able to see discrepancies faster.
-Also, not all the bureaus have the same information.
-Remember, they compete for business both into and out of their files.
-So, some lenders may only report to one bureau and not the other two.
-If there are errors you may find very different scores at each credit reporting agency.
+With all three reports, you’ll be able to find any discrepancies faster.
+Also, not all bureaus have the same information.
+They compete for business both in and out of their files, so some lenders may only report to one bureau and not the other two.
+If there are errors, you may find very different scores at each credit reporting agency.

-If you see anything you don’t recognize as yours, that is more than seven years old, or something is missing, be sure to follow up using each bureau’s dispute process.
+If you see anything you don’t recognize as yours, something that is more than seven years old or missing information, be sure to follow up using each bureau’s credit report dispute process.
 They want accurate data as much as you.
-Remember they are selling your information and are in competition with each other to do so.
-If the data is not correct that’s not good for a competitive business or you.
+If the data is incorrect, that’s not good for a competitive business or for you.